Marisken Surgery: Treatment, Procedure & Experiences

 Classic excision with scalpel |

-The skin tag is completely excised under local anesthesia. |
+The marisca is completely excised under local anesthesia. |

 Proven, very precise method; well controllable. |

-Often open wound healing, healing takes several weeks. |
+Often open wound healing; healing takes several weeks. |

 |